Lolium arundinaceum: Endophyte association

 Tall fescue can be found growing in most soils of the southeast including marginal, acidic, and poorly drained soils and in areas of low fertility, and where stresses occur due to drought and overgrazing.
-These beneficial attributes are now known to be a result of a symbiotic association with the fungus Neotyphodium coenophialum.
+These beneficial attributes are now known to be due in part to a symbiotic association with the fungus Epichloë coenophiala,(formerly Neotyphodium coenophialum).

 This association between tall fescue and the fungal endophyte is a mutualistic symbiotic relationship (both symbionts derive benefits from it).
 The fungus remains completely intercellular, growing between the cells of the aboveground parts of its grass host.
 The fungus is asexual, and is transmitted to new generations of tall fescue only through seed, a mode known as vertical transmission.
 Thus in nature, the fungus does not live outside the plant.
 Viability of the fungus in seeds is limited; typically, after a year or two of seed storage the fungal endophyte mycelium has died, and seeds germinated will result in plants that are endophyte-free.

 The tall fescue–endophyte symbiosis confers a competitive advantage to the plant.
 Endophyte-infected tall fescue compared to endophyte-free tall fescue deters herbivory by insects and mammals, bestows drought resistance, and disease resistance.
 In return for shelter, seed transmission, and nutrients the endophyte produces secondary metabolites.
 These metabolites, namely alkaloids, are responsible for increased plant fitness.
 Alkaloids in endophytic tall fescue include 1-aminopyrrolizidines (lolines), ergot alkaloids (clavines, lysergic acids, and derivative alkaloids), and the pyrrolopyrazine, peramine.

 The lolines are the most abundant alkaloids, with concentrations 1000 higher than those of ergot alkaloids.
 Endophyte-free grasses do not produce lolines, and, as shown for the closely related endophyte commonly occurring in meadow fescue, Neotyphodium uncinatum, the endophyte can produce lolines in axenic laboratory culture.
 However, although N. coenophialum possesses all the genes for loline biosynthesis, it does not produce lolines in culture.
 So in the tall fescue symbiosis, only the interaction of the host and endophyte produces the lolines.
 Lolines have been shown to deter insect herbivory, and may cause various other responses in higher organisms.
 Despite their lower concentrations, ergot alkaloids appear to significantly affect animal growth.
 Ergots cause changes in normal homeostatic mechanisms in animals that result in toxicity manifested through reduced weight gains, elevated core temperatures, restricted blood flow, reduced milk production and reproductive problems.
 Peramine, like the ergot alkaloids, is found in much lower concentrations in the host compared with loline alkaloids.
 Its activity has been shown to be primarily insecticidal, and has not been linked to toxicity in mammals or other herbivores.